CentroEPiaggio/unipi-grasp-datasets/README.md

 #### How to play the recorded data

-1. Download the [file]() containing all bag files and place it within the `data` folder.
+1. Download the [file]() containing all bag files and uncompress it in the `data` folder.

 2. Type `roslaunch scenario1 playData.launch file:=FILENAME`.
+This already loads the parameters used during the experiment.

+#### How to synchronize the recorded data for use